Robert Alfred Herman: Coaching and Tripos rankings

+Subjects taught and notable students

 Each year Herman gave a course in differential geometry.
 His students James Jeans, Harry Bateman, and Arthur Eddington, among others, later proved their facility with methods of differential geometry as they developed the theories of electromagnetism and relativity of spacetime.

+Legacy and personal life

 Andrew Forsyth reviewed the history of Tripos, and wrote, "my old friend, R. A. Herman, who died a few years ago, a man of unusual manipulative skill, a great and stimulating teacher, the last of the great coaches."

-Personal life

 Herman married in 1888 and died in 1927.